cogentcore/core/goal/GPU.md

 The use of massively parallel _Graphical Processsing Unit_ (_GPU_) hardware has revolutionized machine learning and other fields, producing many factors of speedup relative to traditional _CPU_ (_Central Processing Unit_) computation.
 However, there are numerous challenges for supporting GPU-based computation, relative to the more flexible CPU coding.

 Goal provides a solution to these challenges that enables the same Go-based code to work efficiently and reasonably naturally on both the GPU and CPU (i.e., standard Go execution), for maximum portability.
-The ability to run the same code on both types of hardware is also critical for debugging the otherwise difficult to debug GPU version, and avoiding bugs in the first place by catching them first on the CPU, while providing known correct comparison results.
+The ability to run the same code on both types of hardware is also critical for debugging the otherwise difficult to debug GPU version, and for avoiding bugs in the first place by catching them first on the CPU, while providing known correct comparison results.

 The two most important challenges are: